dieselpoint/norm/README.md

 ###Maps and Lists

-Don't want to create a new POJO class for every freakin' query?
+Don't want to create a new POJO class for every query?
 No problem, just use a Map:

 ```Java
 List<Map> list = db.sql("select * from people").results(HashMap.class);